lmartim4/RO12/README.md

 | --- | --- |
 | ![](/gifs/QEst/theta_10.gif) | ![](/gifs/QEst/theta_div_ten.gif) |

 By analysing the figures above we can that the performace gain atributed to the direction odometry is brutal.
 Both x and y odomtries seems to play a imporant role in local prediction, we can see the trajectorie becomes much smoother.
-However to final position estimation a better direction estimation is crucial.
-As the original odometry already has a smooth movement it seems that Kalman is already trusting the local prediction to the robots odometry which seems to make sense once that our X and Y precision has and ordem of $10^{-2}$ m (centimeters).
-We'll better explore this on the next experiments.
+However, for a better final position estimation the direction estimation is crucial.
+As the original odometry already has a smooth movement it seems that Kalman is already trusting the local prediction to the robots local odometry which seems to make sense once that our X and Y precision has and ordem of $10^{-2}$ m (centimeters).
+We'll better explore this on the next experiments, we'll make the distance sensor worse and it won't affect to much ni the smoothness ni the overall EKF estimation.

 ### REst Noise

-This section we'll be analysing what happens when we increase and decrease the sensors precision.
+This section we'll be analysing what happens when we increase and decrease each sensor's precision.

-The following figures will compare our baseline to improved sensors.
-As mentioned earlier we suspected that our local odometry was already "good enough" leaving us with a smooth trajectory.
-Improving our sensor distance precision by a factor of ten we can see that the X and Y estimation has a smaller uncertainty but having such a better distance sensoring does not really improve direction estimation, which was already low anyway.
-Later on this document we'll investigate the behaviour of each sensor isolated, so that we can dig down on this hypotesis.
+The following figures compare our baseline with the improved sensor configurations.
+As mentioned earlier, we suspect that the local odometry was already “good enough,” providing a smooth trajectory.
+When we improved the distance sensor precision by a factor of ten, the X and Y position estimates showed reduced uncertainty.
+However, this higher precision did not significantly improve direction estimation, which was already relatively low in error.
+Later in this document, we will analyze the behavior of each sensor in isolation to further investigate this hypothesis.

 | Baseline | $\sigma_{distance}/10$ |
 | --- | --- |
 | ![](/gifs/baseline.gif) | ![](/gifs/REst/dist_sur_10.gif) |

 In the following figures we can see that improving our direction sensor really clamps our already high precision direction estimation.
-It also improoved the X and Y precisions as we can see on the plot by having a thinner gap of the red lines on X and Y plots
+It also improoved the X and Y precisions as we can see on the plot by having a thinner gap of the red lines on X and Y plots, demonstrating its essential role.

 | Baseline | $\sigma_{direction}/10$ |
 | --- | --- |